Easy Chicken Fried Rice is so simple to make at home, and is way better, healthier and cheaper than take out!

 Scoot the veggies to the side of the wok then add the sesame oil laced egg in the center, and scramble ’til it’s soft set.

 Everybody in the pool!

-Add the cooked chicken and rice to the wok, drizzle in the soy sauce, then toss everything to combine and heat through.
+Add the cooked chicken and rice to the wok, drizzle in the gluten-free Tamari or soy sauce, then toss everything to combine and heat through.
 Easy as that!

 Easy Chicken Fried Rice